ttoe/leaves-ui/README.md

 To run the program `python >= 3.5` is needed.
 The python package `virtualenv` is needed to create an isolated python environment for further packages to be installed in.

+Clone the repository, `cd` into it and run `run.sh` or follow these steps:

 ```
 > git clone https://github.com/ttoe/leaves-ui
 > cd leaves-ui